 Personas are a staple of UX research.
 Some 70% of practitioners report using them.
 Persona creation is typically a qualitative process using a small sample size.
 Researchers conduct in-depth interviews and observations with small samples of participants (usually 5-20 people) in order to derive a rich and comprehensive profile of individuals that use, or could

 There’s been a lot of buzz about design thinking.
 What it means, how to apply its principles, and even if it’s a new concept.
 While design thinking is usually applied to more scientific endeavors, scientific thinking can also benefit design.
-While it may be a less-trendy topic, a scientific services to design is certainly effective.
+While it may be a less-trendy topic, a scientific approach to design is certainly effective.